ajlopez/SimpleMessages/README.md

 - 0.0.1: Published
 - 0.0.2: Published
-- 0.0.3: In master, under development.
+- 0.0.3: Published.
 Refactored to use ObjectStream.

 ## Contribution